Schwerin Castle

 Is it wheelchair accessible?

-Accessibility options may be available, but it is best to check with the official website for specific details on wheelchair access throughout the site.
+Accessibility information may vary, so it’s recommended to check the official website for specific details regarding wheelchair access.

 Can I buy tickets online?